ameuret/skoolina/README.md

                         0xACAFAF, 0xCACDCD, 0xE6E8E7, 0xFFFFFF]
 ```

-  * And load the coustom palette using:
+  * And load the custom palette using:

 ```python
     pyxel.colors.from_list(self.palette)